redox-os/website/content/news/this-month-250531.md

 ## More Boot Fixes

-bjorn3 updated the `lived` configuration to allow the livedisk image to work when the storage drivers aren't initialized.
+bjorn3 updated the `lived` configuration to allow the livedisk image to work when other storage drivers aren't initialized.
+If you were having problems with the daily images hanging part way through booting, consider trying again once the images are updated or build the image from source.
+This fix provides a workaround for some systems where the disk driver was hanging when reading a non-RedoxFS disk.

-It can allow Redox to boot successfully in many computers.

 ## Kernel Improvements